liotrusy/thinking_about_design/creating_flexible_scripts/creating_flexible_scripts.md

 This is a limiting feature.
 Because, in the dataset, we have 23 unique categories, so what if I want to explore more or less than two genres?

+## Improving the design

+Two simple changes will allow us to address these issues.

+### Passing values

+Instead of hard coding the genres name, we pass the names using the argv variable.
+This allows us to easily change the name of the genres explored by copy pasting the names from the genres.txt file.

+### Catching a list

+By unpacking the argv values into a list, we can accept any number of genres to calculate the average.

+Then, since the ```in``` operator returns a boolean after searching a list, we can use this as the condition for our ```if``` statement as we filter throught categories and build our ratings list.

+## Next improvements

+The current design supports the calculation of the average rating.
+But, what if we want to explore the average price?
+Or the average number of user ratings?

+Whether we build our design to supports such questions depends on our expectations for the future.
+If we expect these questions to pop-up, then we need to build more flexibility or abstractions in our design.

+But, we are done for today.
+Thanks for reading and happy coding.

+All the best
+Pierre